Applications open August 21st!

 Aselia Con has always been a smaller convention and we love it when new artists get the opportunity to join us!
 With the sheer amount of people expressing interest in our artist alley, we need to be sure that we can offer a wide variety of items with the visual representation of different medium at the convention.
 As much as we’d like to accept people off of the promise of they types of things they’ll offer, we need to be able to view or visualize the items in advance.
 If you don’t have any items made, hopefully this advance notice will give you that time to prepare a few things.
 Once again the images don’t have to be the items you intend to sell at the con, just images of similar items you plan to have.

 I won’t have time to put together a portfolio or make images for it, what do you suggest?

-Every year we have an art show, where artists/crafters will put in a piece (limit 2) to have other attendees bid on.
-You’re more than welcome to create something amazing for the at-convention art show!
-You can read more about it here.
+Every year we have an art auction, where artists/crafters will put in a piece (limit 2) to have other attendees bid on.
+You’re more than welcome to create something amazing for the at-convention art auction!

 I would like to apply for the artist alley, but I’m afraid I won’t have enough to sell at the convention for a full table, what should I do?

 In an effort to bring more artists to the convention, and for fellow artists as yourself - we’ve introduced half tables!
 They will be half the size of a normal table, and you will be sharing with another artist.
 Tables will be split evenly at the convention via tape, to ensure you both get the full half.

 I missed the sign up window, but I still want to sell, what do I do?